Technical Data Sheet

 Maximum allowable RH & pH test results

-PVC Backing: RH Content 75% & Surface pH 7-9.
+RH Content 75% & Surface pH 7-9.

 Stella Floorcoverings does not recommend the use of penetrative moisture barrier systems that cannot be tested for application or performance, or do not have the ability to contain high surface pH.
 Stella Floorcoverings only recommends the use of topical moisture and pH barrier systems, such as epoxy and polyurethane.For RH and pH test results that exceed the above chart please contact Stella Floorcoverings for further technical advice.